© 2024 M&T Bank and its affiliates and subsidiaries. All rights reserved.

 Corporate fiduciaries often serve as objective and experienced trustees to help protect trust assets for the benefit of successive generations.

 A collaborative team of seasoned experts can help your clients make enduring action plans.
-These plans can help protect family wealth and make sure its transfer does not rely on the success of any current or future marriage.
+These plans can protect family wealth and make sure its transfer does not rely on the success of any current or future marriage.

 Risk 2: Unintended beneficiaries could gain control